guillerminabasso/SQL_Project_Data_Job_Analysis/README.md

 # SQL Project Data Job Analysis

+## ## Introduction

+This project explores the Data Analytics job market in 2023 through SQL-based analysis.
+It was developed as part of a YouTube SQL course, which provided the datasets and the overall structure of the analysis.

+While following the course framework, I expanded several sections by conducting additional analyses whenever I felt a deeper investigation would provide more meaningful insights or help me better understand the data.
+This project therefore reflects both the course objectives and my own analytical approach to exploring salary trends, in-demand skills, and job market characteristics.

+🔍 SQL queries?
+Check them out here: [[project_sql folder](/project_sql/)](https://github.com/guillerminabasso/SQL_Project_Data_Job_Analysis/tree/main/project.sql)

+### The questions I wanted to answer through my SQL queries were:

+1. What are the top-paying data analyst jobs?
+2. What skills are required for these top-paying jobs?
+3. What skills are most in demand for data analysts?
+4. Which skills are associated with higher salaries?
+5. What are the most optimal skills to learn?

+## Tools I Used

+- **SQL:** Used to extract, clean, join, and analyze job posting data, allowing me to identify salary trends and in-demand skills.
+- **PostgreSQL:** The chosen database management system to query and analyze the dataset, uncovering trends in salaries, skills, and job demand.
+- **Visual Studio Code:** Used to write and manage SQL queries and organize the project's code and documentation.
+- **Git & GitHub:** Used for version control, project organization, and portfolio presentation.
+- **Excel:** Used to analyze the detailed dataset generated from the drill-down analysis and transform it into clear, easy-to-understand charts and visual summaries.
+- **ChatGPT:** supported the research process by helping me understand unfamiliar skills and technologies identified in the analysis.

+# The Analysis

+Each query for this project aimed at investigating specific aspects of the data analyst job market.
+Here’s the results:

+## 4. Top Paying Skills Analysis
 ## 4. Top Paying Skills Analysis

 This query calculates the average salary for each skill by joining the job_postings_fact, skills_job_dim, and skills_dim tables.